ulario/kotaka/STRUCT.md

 However, if we use clones we also need to have a way to garbage collect them later if they are accidentally leaked.

+We need to support the following struct types:

 * array
 * deque
 * mapping